technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP plus extend and innovate with Data and AI.md

 13. On the **SAP Gateway Client** window, select the **Back** button to return to the **Activate and Maintain Services** screen.

 14. On the **ICF Node** pane, select the **Call Browser** button.
 This will bring up the **Security GUI** dialog once more.
 Copy the URL value for future use in the lab.
-After recording the value, close the dialog.
+After recording the value, close the dialog by selecting the **X** button on the upper right corner of the dialog window.
 This URL is the service endpoint for the Business Partner OData service.

     ![The SAP GUI Security dialog displays with the URL value highlighted.](media/sapvm_sapgui_sapguisecuritydialog_gwsample.png "Service endpoint")